Flotomate/product_docs/source/service-catalog/creating-a-template.rst

 - Specific workflow to automate the handling of the life-cycle of the Requests created using the Template.

-- Specific SLA to control the response and resolution time.
+- Specific SLA to control the response and resolution time, and escalation.

 - Specific Approval workflow to add supervision.

 - Create associated task for Requests created using the Template.

-We are going to create a Template called On-Boarding that will be used to create a Service Item which will be used by the HR dept to create Request for on-boarding of new employees in the Marketing dept. Learn about :ref:`Use Case <sc-use-case>`.
+We are going to create a Template called On-Boarding that will be used to create a Service Item which will be used by the HR dept to create Request for on-boarding of new employees in the Marketing department.
+Learn about the :ref:`Use Case <sc-use-case>`.

 **To add a new Template:**